Spring Garden Revival

 Contact Brookline's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Brookline.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-Bulk soil and sod must be brought to the Transfer Station during posted hours, requiring resident permits and payment of applicable fees.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and sod must be brought to the Transfer Station, where resident permits, posted hours, and disposal fees apply.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials—such as crumb rubber, sand, or organic infill—require special handling.
-Coordinate with the Board of Health for material safety assessment.
-Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.
-Brookline Public Works Department
+Infill materials (crumb rubber, sand, organic infill) require special handling and must not be placed in regular trash, streets, or storm drains, as this violates MS4 stormwater regulations.
+Coordinate with the Board of Health for material safety assessments.

 333 Washington Street, Brookline, MA 02445